padogrid/padogrid/padogrid-deployment/src/main/resources/redis/apps/README.md

 # Apps

-This folder contains Hazelcast client apps that demonstrate padogrid components.
+This folder contains Redis client apps that demonstrate padogrid components.

 ## List of Apps

 1. [perf_test](perf_test/) - Performance analysis and troubleshooting test tools.
 Measure transaction latencies and monitor GC activities in conjunction with the Grafana app.
-2. [Grafana](grafana/) - Out-of-the-box support for Grafana and Prometheus.
-Monitor the entire Hazelcast cluster(s) in a single view.
-3. [Desktop](desktop/) - Automatically install hazlecast-desktop and view data in the distributed maps by executing ad-hoc HQL queries.
-4. [jet_demo](jet_demo/) - A Jet demo of submitting jobs in a Jet cluster.

 ## Running Apps in Workspaces